API Documentation

 GET api/recordsearch/{name}?filter=QUERY&select=COLUMN_LIST&limit=LIMIT&bookmark=BOOKMARK

-• filter - query parameter to retrieve just a subset of a collection - use Lookup query syntax
+• filter - query parameter to retrieve just a subset of a collection - use lookup query syntax

 optional: true